Report status

 Does a passing result mean TLS reporting is working end to end?

-No. A passing result means the DNS record and parsed destinations satisfied the tool's checks.
-It does not send a sample report, verify mailbox monitoring, or confirm that an HTTPS receiver accepts TLS-RPT submissions.
+No. A passing result means the DNS record and parsed destinations satisfied the checks shown in Validation Findings.
+It does not prove that a mailbox is monitored or that an HTTPS collector accepts TLS-RPT submissions.

 Which report destination formats are accepted?

-The validator accepts mailto: destinations with an address containing @ and parseable https:// URLs.
-Other schemes are marked unsupported.
+The destination parser accepts mailto: values that contain an email address with @ and parseable https: URIs.
+Other schemes are reported as unsupported.

 Glossary: